 For transportation within the cities of Virginia & Grand Rapids, the cost is $1.75 per ride; International Falls, $1.50 per ride; Cloquet, Pine City, Grand Marais and Two Harbors, $1.25 per ride.

 The cost of transportation between towns within a county does not exceed $4 per ride.
 If the price of a ticket is a barrier, please look into our Rural Rides program.

 Do you make provision for people who have limited mobility?

 Yes.
-All our buses have a wheel chair lift and space for tying down up to 3 wheelchairs.
+All our buses have a wheelchair lift and space for tying down either 3 or 5 wheelchairs.
 If you use a walker, you can either use the lift to get onto the bus, or our driver can assist you getting up the steps.
 Unlike big city buses, our drivers are instructed to give assistance to anyone who may need it.
 That includes help with carrying packages on and off the bus.